-THE special and primary object of the Schools of the Academy is to afford facilities and instruction of the highest order to persons-men or women-who intend to make painting or sculpture their profession.
+THE object of the Schools of the Academy is to afford facilities and instruction of the highest order to those persons-men and women-who intend making painting or sculpture their profession.

 Secondarily: To extend, as far as possible, the same benefits, as a foundation, to engravers, die-sinkers, illustrators, decorators, wood-carvers, stone-cutters, lithographers, photographers, etc., who have always been largely represented in the schools.
 No advantages but those of pure art education are offered to them, they learning outside, with masters, in the workshop or in technical schools, the mechanical parts of their art or trade.